-Use B&O Play Audio Control Panel to view and manually control audio and bass settings.
+Use the audio control panel to view and control audio settings.

-From the Start screen, type control panel, select Control Panel, select Hardware and Sound, and then select B&O Play Control Panel.
+From the Start screen, type control panel, select Control Panel, select Hardware and Sound, and then select Bang & Olufsen.

-From the Windows desktop, right-click the Start button, and then select Control Panel.
-Select Hardware and Sound, and then select B&O Play Control Panel.
+From the Windows desktop, right-click the Start button, select Control Panel, select Hardware and Sound, and then select Bang & Olufsen.